redis/redis-om-python/docs/getting_started.md

 By default, Redis OM tries to connect to Redis on your localhost at port 6379.
 Most local install methods will result in Redis running at this location, in which case you don't need to do anything special.

-However, if you configured Redis to run on a different port, or if you're using a remote Redis server, you'll need to set the `REDIS_URL` environment variable.
+However, if you configured Redis to run on a different port, or if you're using a remote Redis server, you'll need to set the `REDIS_OM_URL` environment variable.

-The `REDIS_URL` environment variable follows the redis-py URL format:
+The `REDIS_OM_URL` environment variable follows the redis-py URL format:

     redis://[[username]:[password]]@localhost:6379/[database number]

-The default connection is equivalent to the following `REDIS_URL` environment variable:
+The default connection is equivalent to the following `REDIS_OM_URL` environment variable:

     redis://@localhost:6379